Jame Jam TV

-Jame Jam TV is one of three television channels airing programs for Iranians living outside Iran.
+Jame Jam TV was a television channel airing programs for Iranians living outside Iran.
 The channel broadcasts TV series which are shown domestically in Iran.
-The channel was originally consisting of three channels under the Jame Jam branding, each broadcasting to a different part of the world; Jame Jam 1 broadcasting to Europe, Jame Jam 2 broadcasting to North America, and Jame Jam 3 broadcasting to Asia and Oceania.
-From 17 January 2015, the three channels merged as a single channel.
+There were originally three channels under the Jame Jam branding, each broadcasting to a different part of the world – Jame Jam 1 broadcasting to Europe, Jame Jam 2 broadcasting to North America, and Jame Jam 3 broadcasting to Asia and Oceania – but from 17 January 2015 the three channels merged as a single channel.

 As of 2019 it broadcasts via satellite on Galaxy 19 97°W (for North America), Hot Bird 13°E (for Europe), Badr 5 26°E (for Iran & Central/South/West Asia).

 It should not be confused with the California-based Jaam-e-Jam channel which was created by Iranians who left after the revolution.

 Hassan Maleki is the current manager of the channel.